Best travel time Tayrona National Park

 Tip #2

-Want to spend the night in an adventurous place away from the many tourists?
+Do you want to stay in an adventurous location, far away from most tourists?

 Then Ecolodge Playa Brava Teyumakke (Calabazo) is probably more your thing.